Announcements

 Working with the report’s author, Abraham Flexner, Brookings set about installing the medical school with a full-time faculty, adequate endowment, modern laboratories and associated teaching hospitals.
 Among the first four department heads he recruited in 1910 was Joseph Erlanger, who went on to win the 1944 Nobel Prize in Physiology or Medicine.

 In 1919, Evarts Graham was appointed the first full-time head of surgery.
-Fourteen years later, he performed the first successful lung removal.
+Fourteen years later, he performed the first successful lung removal — on of many firsts at Washington University School of Medicine.
 In 1910, George Dock established a tradition of distinguished clinical research in the Department of Medicine.

 The nursing school